Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 “ I’ve lived through a violent attack on the Capitol by people wanting to overturn an election,” Kaine said in a statement.
 “And I am watching state legislatures scheme to reduce people’s ability to vote.”

-The post Revised voting rights bill rolled out in U.S. Senate, with Manchin on board appeared first on Missouri Independent .
+The post Revised voting rights bill rolled out in U.S. Senate, with Manchin on board appeared first on Arizona Mirror .

 Comments / 0